pobyzaarif/pos_lite/README.md

 # POS_LITE
-POS_Lite is sample Point Of Sales system build in golang and using hexagonal architecture
+POS_Lite is a sample Point Of Sales system built with golang, using hexagonal architecture and custom log.
+This project aims to prove that we can use a custom logger without additional application performance management or monitoring tools to trace, analyze, etc with our lovely apps. just read the log, it's clear enough.

 ## Intro
 ### Installation